 Ennis was a charming western town where we stopped for lunch.
 Delicious food and delicious people, if people can be described as such, warm and inviting!

-After Ennis we climbed up onto Highway ‘287’ arriving in the nearby historic cowboy towns, which we had no idea would be so delightful!
+After Ennis we climbed up onto Highway ‘287’ arriving in the nearby historic cowboy towns, which we had no idea were even there!

 Virginia City, Montana